Substra/substra-backend/README.md

 ```
 The first line should be added with the docker group (999 in my case).

-Final step is to redownload all the dockers image, go in the substra-network project and rerun the `./bootstrap.sh` script.
+Final step is to redownload all the dockers image, go in the hlf-k8s project and rerun the `./bootstrap.sh` script.
 Do not forget to build the substra-model image as described in the step 9 of this tutorial.

 3. Install dependencies (might be useful to create a virtual environment before, eg using virtualenv and virtualenvwrapper):